 Our own risk threshold is that we are happy to go to this region.
 We are not saying the area is safe.
 Therefore if you decide to participate in this expedition you will need to accept this risk and any subsequent consequences.
 Remember that by travelling against Foreign Office advice can possibly bring implications such as lack of travel insurance.
 If you are unable to get travel insurance you will certainly be able get medical insurance for the trip which is important.
 360 can help provide you with advice on this if required.
 Remember to disclose your destination to your insurer to ensure continuity of cover.
 If you are having trouble finding an insurer who will cover you, please call us for assistance.

-360 Expeditions has previously successfully run four expeditions to Elbrus with current Foreign Office advice.
+360 Expeditions has previously successfully run several expeditions to Elbrus with current Foreign Office advice.

 Although technically easy, Elbrus is an inherently dangerous mountain in particular when it comes to fierce weather conditions and adverse avalanche conditions.
 Despite its lower height than Kilimanjaro this mountain needs a different approach and must not be treated lightly.
 The guides (both 360 and expert Russian guides) accompanying the expedition are very experienced and have the teams’ safety as their priority, they will do their utmost to work with the team to deliver a successful, safe and enjoyable expedition.